Wouldn’t it be better if you knew what your buyer wanted even before they did?

 - Creating content for too many personas

-This is the point of the process where your brand and the needs of the customer must be aligned.
+This is the point of the process where your brand and the needs of the client must be aligned.

-If you are experiencing your sales leads getting suck at this stage, it is highly likely that your content offers — and more importantly, your brand — is not resinating with your audience.
+If you are experiencing your sales leads getting suck at this stage, it is highly likely that your content offers — and more importantly, your brand — are not resonating with your audience.

 Sales & Marketing Alignment

 The Sales and Marketing Departments, unfortunately, are often run in silos – that is, independent of one another.

 A buyer persona creates a unified target for both teams and shares knowledge that advances the brand, as a whole.

 For example, if your sales team already trains on objective handling, you should leverage that content on your blog.
 If such objections are so common, you often can answer them on your website at some point in the sales process to further marketing qualified leads (MQLs) or, in some cases, even information qualified leads (IQLs).

 In my two decades of helping entrepreneurs market and sell their products or services, the biggest challenge I see when creating a buyer persona template is the hesitation to do the research.
 Too many companies are waiting around for the next customer to walk through the door or hit the “Order” button, but there is a lack of product-market fit due to not understanding the customer.